AtlasOfLivingAustralia/galah-R/.github/ISSUE_TEMPLATE/cran-release.md

 - [ ] winbuilder results (emailed to maintainer) have no errors or warnings

 ## Change Advisory Board (CAB) submission
-- [ ] Change request submitted to CAB
+- [ ] Change request submitted to CAB in [JIRA](https://jira-sd.csiro.au/projects/ACRR/queues/custom/367)
 - [ ] Change request approved by CAB